jh-midi/portmidi-mlton/README.md

 Simple tests : main.sml + test.mlb + Makefile

 the better is to compile portmidi yourself because the Fedora, Debian, Ubuntu distribution don't <br>
-provide the best version with virtualdevice creation.<br>
+provide the best version with virtualdevice creation and the most recent git version <br>
+cause segmentation fault when starting Ardour...<br>
-work well with the v2.0.3 release : <br>
+but work well with the v2.0.3 release : <br>

 https://github.com/PortMidi/portmidi/releases/tag/v2.0.3<br>

-the most recent git version cause segmentation fault when starting Ardour.
 <br>
 the Makefile here is for Fedora 42<br>
 you have to change the library path for another distribution<br>